 Teaching students with disabilities

-Around 250 students with visible or invisible disabilities study at Sciences Po each year.
+More than 300 students with visible or invisible disabilities study at Sciences Po each year.
 They may choose to make themselves known to their instructors or they may prefer not to do so.
 In the latter case, instructors are informed of the disability present in their group without knowing which student it concerns.

 Instructors have a responsibility to make their teaching, learning and evaluation methods as inclusive and accessible as possible, and to put accommodations in place if necessary.
 The attitude to adopt towards any student with a disability should be supportive yet unobtrusive so as not to stigmatise the student.

 The Disability Support Service has developed a number of resources to help instructors find the right approach.

 These educational fact sheets are designed to promote best practice in accommodating disability in the classroom and facilitating full involvement in student life for students with a disability.

 - Attention deficit hyperactivity disorder (ADHD) (PDF in French, 611 Ko)